Mental health in sport

 • learn about strategies such as resilience and building self-esteem that can help young people with mental health problems to recover

-Changes in organisational policies
+Sport organisational policies

-Part of creating a healthy environment for young people means making sure that staff, volunteers, young people and parents all feel equipped to look after the mental health and wellbeing of those taking part in the sport.
+Part of creating a safe environment for young people means making sure that staff, volunteers, young people and parents all feel equipped to look after the mental health and wellbeing of those taking part in the sport.

-This can be addressed by having clear policies in place, by either supporting your safeguarding policy with a mental health and wellbeing statement, or adding mental health and wellbeing guidance into your existing safeguarding policy.
+You can do this by having clear policies in place, either supporting your safeguarding policy with a mental health and wellbeing statement, or adding mental health and wellbeing guidance into your existing safeguarding policy.
 Your policy statement must be seen in practice so ensure that your systems match what you say in your policy.

 This statement or policy should be promoted and made available to all.
 This should help to encourage young people with mental health and wellbeing problems to take up, or carry on, enjoying sport as part of an active lifestyle.